-10 Things I Hate About You, ABC Family
+10 Things I Hate About You, on ABC Family

-Freeform; IMDb; Sitcoms Online; TV.com; TV Tropes; Wikipedia
+Amazon; Freeform; Hulu; IMDb; Sitcoms Online; TV Tango; TV Tropes; Wikipedia

 There's a guy named Cameron who's interested in Bianca, and he has a friend named Michael, who wants Cameron and himself to become popular.
 Cameron and Bianca become friends, which is a mixed blessing for him, since he gets to spend time with her, but she has no idea how he feels (in fact, for awhile, she thinks he's gay).
 By the end of the first season, he does admit his feelings to her, though.
 But Bianca has more chemistry with Chastity's boyfriend, Joey.
 Who is a football player, but more interested in modeling, and because he apparently isn't going to be the quarterback, Chastity may not be interested in him anymore.
 Though that doesn't mean she'd be okay with anyone else having him, either.

 Meanwhile, Kat is much more serious and intellectual than Bianca, and something of an activist.
 Certainly she's not interested in popularity, which is a problem for Bianca, because she's not allowed to date until Kat does.
 But um, that nod to the original plot doesn't seem to last long, as far as I could tell.
 (Still, their father, an OBGYN, would rather neither of them date, because he doesn't want them to get pregnant.)
 Meanwhile, there's a guy named Patrick Verona, who people think is dangerous, and who is interested in Kat.
 (She also seems to be fighting an interest in him, doing her best to disdain him.)
 Also, Kat befriends a sort of goth girl named Mandella, who acts scared of Patrick, though she may turn out to be more dangerous than he is....
 Anyway, Kat and Patrick eventually get closer, by the end of the first season.